 Do you love to cook?
 Do you love History?
 Then, Sandy Spring Museum’s Historic Cooking Challenge is for you!

-Try your hand at making a weekly recipe from the museum’s historic collection, then share the results to social media throughout the week using #SSMHistoricCookingChallenge.
+Try your hand at making these recipes from the museum’s historic collection, then share the results to social media throughout the week using #SSMHistoricCookingChallenge.
 Don’t forget to tag the museum on Faceboook (@sandyspringmuseum) and Instagram (@sandyspringmuseum).
 New to social media?
 Here are instructions for tagging and posting on Facebook and Instagram.

 Sandy Spring Sponge Cake

 Green Corn Pudding

 Take 3 dozen large cucumbers and 3 white onions